joybio/multiPrime/README.md

 		--Coverage_stast.xls: coverage of all primers in primer set --final_maxprimers_set.fa.dimer: dimer check by mfePrimer
 		--final_maxprimers_set.fa.hairpin: hairpin check by mfePrimer
-		--PCR_product: PCR product for each primer
+		--PCR_product: PCR product of each primer